 She is a member of the Board of Trustees for Right Sharing of World Resources, and her credentials include a B.A. in politics with departmental and college honors from Earlham College and a juris doctor and a certificate in Refugees and Humanitarian Emergencies from Georgetown University Law Center.

-Samuel Kyalo is an associate at the Preclusion Project.
+Samuel Kyalo is a legal and policy advisor at the Preclusion Project.
 He also teaches law as an Adjunct Lecturer at Riara Law School.
 His past experience includes serving as a Lecturer at Daystar University, an Associate at Kaplan & Stratton Advocates, and as a legal intern at the Kenya Legal & Ethical Issues Network on HIV and AIDS (KELIN).

 Samuel is a dual-qualified lawyer admitted to the Kenyan Bar (as an Advocate of the High Court) and to the New York State Bar.
 He holds a Master of Laws (LLM) from Harvard Law School, where he served as an editor of both the Harvard International Law Journal and the Harvard Negotiation Law Review.
 He also holds a Bachelor of Laws (LLB) degree from Riara Law School and a Postgraduate (Bar Qualifying) Diploma from the Kenya School of Law.
 He also completed a Certificate in Human Rights Law from the University of Pretoria.
 His areas of research interest include human rights, public policy, and comparative constitutional law.